Postgraduate Scholarships

 The Jarvis and Constance Doctorow Fellowship

 Awarded for one year to a student who has just completed an undergraduate programme at Columbia College and who wishes to pursue a Masters degree in the Social Sciences at St Edmund Hall.
-Further information from Columbia College.
+Further information is available from Columbia College.